 While only 1 modern award can cover an employee in relation to particular employment, when all of the employees employed in an enterprise and covered by an enterprise agreement are considered, there may be more than 1 relevant award.

-The employer is required to identify the relevant modern award(s) for comparison when completing Form F17 – Employer’s statutory declaration in support of an application for approval of an enterprise agreement, which accompanies the agreement upon lodgment.
+The employer is required to identify the relevant modern award(s) for comparison when completing Form F17 – Employer’s declaration in support of an application for approval of an enterprise agreement, which accompanies the agreement upon lodgment.

 Modern awards contain interaction rules which govern situations where more than one award may appear to cover an employee.
 Coverage in most modern awards is defined according to industry however some modern awards apply on an occupational basis.
 The relevant modern award can be determined by considering the industry of the employer and comparing the duties performed by the employees to the classification definitions in the modern award.